B! Machine

 B!
 Machine is a synthpop band from San Francisco, California.

 The band was formed in 1996, consisting of the sole founding member, writer and musician, Nathaniel Leigh Nicoll.
-The current line-up of the band varies but typically consists of Nathaniel Nicoll, Mike Hayden, and James Wong.
+The current line-up of the band varies, but typically consists of Nathaniel Nicoll, Mike Hayden, and James Wong.
 The meaning behind the name B!
 Machine has been veiled behind cryptic remarks since its inception.

 History

 Nicoll formed Doctors With Knives with Mike Hayden after the singer for a prior band "left unexpectedly."
-After a number of limited releases, Nicoll released Dorlotez-vous on cassette tape as Halflife before forming B!
+After a number of limited releases, Nicoll released Dorlotez-vous on cassette tape under the name Halflife before forming B!
 Machine.

 1996–2000

 B!
-Machine's first project, Must Kill, was recorded in 1996-97.
+Machine's first project, Must Kill, was recorded in 1996–97.
 This debut, however, was shelved and left uncirculated until after the release of B!
 Machine's second full-length project Aftermath, which was distributed by A Different Drum in 1998.
 Following on the heels of Aftermath, B!
 Machine signed with A Different Drum.
 In 1999, they released the full-length CD Infinity Plus which featured production by Jarkko Touhimaa of Neuroactive.
 Infinity Plus, which spawned the singles "Temple" and "Opal", was well received, with the album peaking at #25 and the "Opal" CD5 peaking at #26 on the CMJ RPM Charts in the U.S.